Supervision

 Swedish Coast Guard

-The Swedish Coast Guard has supervisory responsibility within harbours and, on the Swedish Transport Agency’s request, on maritime transport of dangerous goods.
+The Swedish Coast Guard is responsible for the supervision of the transport of dangerous within harbours and, on the Swedish Transport Agency’s request, on maritime transport.

 Swedish Radiation Safety Authority

-The Swedish Radiation Safety Authority is the supervisory authority for carriage of radioactive material (class 7) on road, rail, at sea and in air.
+The Swedish Radiation Safety Authority is responsible for the supervision of carriage of radioactive material (class 7) on all modes of transport.

 Other authorities